How to Assess French Level for a Homeschool Child

 All four pillars are necessary, but the way they develop depends entirely on your child’s unique background and personality.
 Some kids naturally love to read and will find comfort in the written word first.
 Others might enjoy learning by context or through groups of vocabulary related to a specific hobby.
 Identifying their natural interest is a wonderful tool.
 When you tie French to something they already love, their brain receives the language more openly and the emotional connection makes the lessons stick.

-If you feel your child is missing a specific step, you can focus on activities that highlight that individual pillar:
+Once you assess French level for a homeschool child and find a specific gap, you can focus on activities that highlight that individual pillar:

 While we can look at them separately, many of our favorite classroom moments happen when these pillars are completed all together at once.
 A creative project, such as creating a travel brochure or a character profile, requires a student to listen to instructions, read the prompts, write down their ideas, and eventually speak about their creation.